 la jentrade tu je fasarâs di flanc

-you shall make the door to it from the side
+you will make the door to it from the side

 la jentrade tu je fasarâs di flanc

-the door to it (=to the ark) you shall make it (=the door) from the side
+the door to it (=to the ark) you will make it (=the door) from the side

 The underlined parts in the English above equate to the Friulian je.